 Take calculations have been updated to account for new marine mammal density models published by Roberts et al. (2022) in June 2022.
 The survey areas, number of survey days, and equipment have not changed from the information presented in the Original Application.
-Therefore, changes in take numbers of marine mammals reflected in Table 3 are a result of updated density modeling published by Roberts et al. (2022).
-Table 3 of this New IHA Request supersedes Table 6-3 of the Original Application.
+The list of species for which Atlantic Shores is requesting take has also not changed.
+Therefore, changes in take numbers of marine mammals reflected in Table 4 are a result of updated density modeling published by Roberts et al. (2022) and the updates to the North Atlantic right whale (Eubalaena galicialis) stock in the Draft U.S. Atlantic and Gulf of Mexico Marine Mammal Stock Assessments 2022 (Hayes et al. 2023).
+Table 4 of this New IHA Request supersedes Table 6-4 of the Original Application.
 The strategy for calculating take and adjusting take based on group sizes, habitat requirements, and Protected Species Observer (PSO) reports remains as discussed in Section 6.3 of the Original Application.

-Table 3.
+Table 4.
 Total Estimated Level B Harassment Take Numbers